ai4design/oh2bees/CONTRIBUTING.md

      - macOS/Linux: Download and install from [https://zed.dev/download](https://zed.dev/download)
      - Windows: Not available yet

-3. Clone the Coolify Repository from your fork to your local machine
+3. Clone the Oh2Bees Repository from your fork to your local machine
    - Use `git clone` in the command line
    - Use GitHub Desktop (recommended):
      - Download and install from [https://desktop.github.com/](https://desktop.github.com/)
      - Open GitHub Desktop and login with your GitHub account
-     - Click on `File` -> `Clone Repository` select `github.com` as the repository location, then select your forked Coolify repository, choose the local path and then click `Clone`
+     - Click on `File` -> `Clone Repository` select `github.com` as the repository location, then select your forked Oh2Bees repository, choose the local path and then click `Clone`

-4. Open the cloned Coolify Repository in your chosen code editor.
+4. Open the cloned Oh2Bees Repository in your chosen code editor.

 ## 4. Set up Environment Variables

-1. In the Code Editor, locate the `.env.development.example` file in the root directory of your local Coolify repository.
+1. In the Code Editor, locate the `.env.development.example` file in the root directory of your local Oh2Bees repository.

 2. Duplicate the `.env.development.example` file and rename the copy to `.env`.